Heart rate normally increases during pregnancy, as the body works to pump blood to the organs and placenta.

 There is a wide range of normal heart rates in pregnancy.
 Knowing a person’s prepregnancy heart rate may help predict their typical pregnancy heart rate.

 There is no standard definition of a pregnancy heart rate that is too high or too low.
 Instead, doctors look at a person’s baseline heart rate and how their heart rate changes over time.

 A 2019 meta-analysis looked at heart rate increases in 36,239 pregnant people.
 The authors found the average heart rate increase was around 10%, or 7–8 beats per minute (BPM).

 The study also found that the average heart rate rises steadily through pregnancy.
 At 10 weeks, the average heart rate was 79.3 BPM.
 By 40 weeks, the average rate was 86.9 BPM.

 A person’s heart rate during pregnancy may be higher or lower than these figures if their prepregnancy heart rate is higher or lower.

 Brief heart palpitations and slight changes in pregnancy heart rate are common.
-A 2007 study emphasizes that while these changes in heart rate can signal a heart problem in rare cases, most are harmless.
+A

 A person’s heart rate might not fall into the average range during pregnancy for a few reasons.